mlr-org/mlr-extralearner/README.md

 ```

-If you have learner feel free to add them here by creating a [pull request](https://github.com/mlr-org/mlr-extralearner/compare).
+If you have new learner feel free to add them here by creating a [pull request](https://github.com/mlr-org/mlr-extralearner/compare).